Suzii/pv254-food-recipes-recommender/README.md

  - Recipes.Web
 Project for all web related stuff and app configuration.
-Right now everythnig there is just boilerplate code + some addition configuration for AutoMapper and Castle Dependency Injection setup.
+Right now everything there is just boilerplate code + some addition configuration for AutoMapper and Castle Dependency Injection setup.
-The idea is that in the latter stages of tte poject we will have a RESTful WebApi + single page app in react, but thats months away right now.
+The idea is that in the latter stages of the project we will have a RESTful WebApi + single page app in react, but that's months away right now.